ganeeyat80/UrbanfurnitureSalesperformance/README.md

-# UrbanfurnitureSalesperformance

-# 🪑 UrbanFurnish Co. – Furniture Sales Performance Dashboard
+# UrbanFurnish Co. – Furniture Sales Performance Dashboard

-## 📌 Project Summary
+##  Project Summary
 UrbanFurnish Co. is a national retail company specializing in the distribution of furniture products across the United States.
 With an expanding customer base and a wide product range—**tables, chairs, bookcases, and home furnishings**—the company faced challenges in converting raw data into **actionable insights** for smarter operations.

 To solve this, a centralized **Microsoft Excel dashboard** was developed to track key metrics, visualize sales trends, and monitor shipping efficiency—empowering the team with **real-time business intelligence**.

 ---

-## 🚀 Objectives
+##  Objectives

 - Transform fragmented sales and shipping data into a unified reporting tool.
 - Enable stakeholders to monitor performance by **category**, **region**, and **shipping mode**.